junxit/us-congress-bills-110/metadata.md

 - 2007-09-25 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text as passed Senate: CR S12076)
 - 2007-09-25 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S12076)
 - 2007-09-25 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S12076)
+- 2007-09-27 — Message on Senate action sent to the House.
+- 2007-09-27 — Received in the House.
+- 2007-09-27 — Referred to the House Committee on Energy and Commerce.